pagkly/Zed/Investopedia4/What Does “Market Approach” Mean.md

 To illustrate, suppose you are in the market to purchase a new apartment.
 You find a listing for an apartment in your preferred neighborhood being offered for $200,000.
 The unit is a 1-bedroom, 1,000 square-foot apartment with 1 bathroom.
 It is in good structural condition but requires some minor renovations.
 Although it is in a desirable neighborhood, its view is obscured and it does not have an in-suite washing or drying machine.

 Although you like the apartment, you feel that the asking price is too high.
-Since the apartment has been listed for over a month, you begin to suspect that if you make a fair offer, the seller might accept it even if it is below their asking price.
+Since the apartment has been [[Listed|listed]] for over a month, you begin to suspect that if you make a fair [[Offer|offer]], the seller might accept it even if it is below their asking price.

 To that end, you set about determining the apartment’s fair market value by looking up examples of similar apartments in the same neighborhood that sold in the last year.
 You assemble your findings in a table, as follows: